SEatSFU/tsbugs/README.md

 **Script:** `compare_verification_predict.py` <br>
 **Prerequisite:** You should have a json file that store the summarize of predict label (run `prediction_extractor.py`) <br>
-**Description:** Compare the model’s predicted labels with the manually labeled verification set.
-Then, generate two Excel files: one containing samples the model labeled correctly  and another containing samples it mislabeled
+**Description:** Generate two Excel files: one containing samples the model labeled correctly and another containing samples it mislabeled, based on comparsion between the model’s predicted labels and verification set

 ```bash
 python compare_verification_predict.py [<Verification_Set>] [<Predict_Label_Result>]